luojun6/auto_notes/Safety/airbag_system.md

 ## Introduction

+An airbags, in its most elemental forms is an automotive safety restraint system designed to inflate a cushioning bag extremely quickly, then rapidly deflate it in a controlled manner, during a collision.
+They’re considered a passive restraint system, because unlike seatbelts, they require no interaction by the occupant for their operation.

+## Anatomy of an Collision

 ![airbag_0.png](./images/airbag_0.png)

 If two cars collide head-on each moving at just 24km/h or about 15m/h a speed just 2/3 that of an Olympic sprinter somewhere around 25G's of deceleration force will be experienced by both drivers in the front-end collision given that they're both wearing seat belts, assuming 80kg or 176LBS drivers their seat belts would have reduced the average force experienced by their bodies to around 27,000N or the equivalent of around 6,000LBS of mass being pressed against the drivers.